mattdloring/proliferation-and-track/README.md

 # proliferation-and-track

-we do proliferation and tracking
+some cell segmentation and tracking from summer 2021 MBL

+contains 2D & 3D Unet implementations and cell tracking via hungarian matching